SAP-samples/partner-reference-application/Tutorials/62-Multi-Tenancy-Features-CICD.md

 To receive email notifications about the job execution status, use the SAP Alert Notification service.
 This feature actively informs users whether a build runs successfully or encounters issues.

 #### SAP BTP Configuration and Deployment
-1. Go to the entitlements in your development subaccount and add the *SAP Alert Notification service* with the *standard* plan.
+1. Go to the entitlements in your development subaccount and add the *SAP Alert Notification service* with the *build-runtime* plan.
 2. Navigate to the *Instances and Subscriptions* view and create an instance of the newly entitled service.
 3. Search for the *Alert Notification* service, provide a name, for example *pra-alert-notification*, and create it.
 4. Open the instance and create a service key of the alert notification service.